What is the radiological monitoring arrangement for water supply in Hong Kong?

 - You can simply use lemon juice to remove the minerals that have accumulated in your electric kettle.

 Is it necessary to install a domestic water filter (including that incorporated in a drinking fountain or other similar water using apparatus)?

-- Hong Kong enjoys one of the safest water supplies in the world.
-The quality of the water supplied by the Water Supplies Department (WSD) up to customers' building/lot boundaries conforms to the Guidelines for Drinking-water Quality recommended by the World Health Organization and is stringently monitored through extensive sampling at treatment works, distribution networks and customers' taps.
-WSD does not recommend the installation of any domestic water filters because they may become ideal breeding ground for bacterial growths and give rise to health hazards if they are not properly maintained.
+- The quality of the water supplied by the WSD up to the customer's building or the lot boundaries of the building conforms to the Guidelines for Drinking-water Quality recommended by the WHO and is stringently monitored through extensive sampling at treatment works, distribution networks and customers' taps.
+The WSD, in normal circumstance and where not necessary, does not recommend installation of any water filters.
+One of the major reasons is that they may have an opportunity to become an ideal breeding ground for bacterial growth and give rise to health hazards if they are not properly maintained.

-- For circumstances other than above (for instance premises on direct supply, (see Fig. 5), customers shall employ licensed plumbers to install filters for them.
+- For filters other than the above (e.g. in-line filter), customers shall employ licensed plumbers to install water filters according to the Waterworks Regulations.
 The licensed plumbers shall submit for WSD's approval the details proposed for preventing backflow of water from the filters to communal supply systems or the government mains supply systems.
-WSD may give permission for a domestic in-line filter (see Fig. 6) of Point-of-use type (including in-line filter used in drinking fountain) under either direct or indirect supply situation if a single check valve or no less effective backflow prevention device is provided upstream of the filter and there is no branch pipe in between the device and the filter.
+WSD may give permission for an in-line filter (see Fig. 6) of Point-of-use type (including in-line filter used in drinking fountain) under either direct or indirect supply situation if a single check valve or no less effective backflow prevention device is provided upstream of the filter and there is no branch pipe in between the device and the filter.
 However, off-tank supply provisions are required for all Point-of-entry type filters.